cesareferrari/newsletter/backend/20191206-databases.md

-# Data persistence with relational databases
+# API data persistence with relational databases
+## Ordering and limiting data in an SQL database query

+tagged_headline: Ordering and limiting data in an SQL database query #sql #database #webdev #backend

 In our previous article we have started introducing some database query done with the SQL language.